Community Engagement

 PUBLIC SERVICE EDUCATION OPPORTUNITIES

 - Appointed by the Women’s Fund of the Greater Cincinnati Foundation – Single sessions held regularly to educate women interested in board/commission appointment (sample session video).
-Likely opening opportunities to men.
 Free.

 - Chamber of Commerce Leadership Programs – Operated by most Chambers of Commerce, these leadership programs focus on accelerating career advancement for mid-career professionals by developing their understanding of the communities in which they live.